 Even if you're not leaving Paris (or arriving), it's worth a trip to dine at Le Train Bleu restaurant, a designated historic monument.
 It debuted in 1901 and has recently undergone a complete renovation to restore it to its former glory.

 Marché d'Aligre is three markets in one.
-It's a market street filled with stores like boulangeries, cheesemongers, fish sellers.
-Aligre also features a daily street market with booths filling the rue in front of the stores.
-But Aligre holds one more secret — one of the few remaining covered markets in Paris, with specialty butchers and other delicious food stalls.
+First, it's a market street filled with stores like boulangeries, cheesemongers, fish sellers.
+Second, Aligre also features a daily street market with booths filling the rue in front of the stores.
+Third, Aligre holds one more secret — one of the few remaining covered markets in Paris, with specialty butchers and other delicious food stalls.

 This tree-lined walkway follows an abandoned railway line.
 Starting just behind Opera Bastille, it rises 30 feet above ground to afford a great view.
-Beneath its arches are stores and workshops filled with impressive arts and crafts.
+Beneath its arches are stores and workshops filled with impressive arts and crafts in a shopping strip called Viaduc des Arts.
 Over the past few years pedestrian bridges have been built above parkland, plantings and arbors have been added along the path, even buildings have "sprouted" on either side of the promenade.

 From Bastille walk south on Rue de Lyon, turn left on Avenue Daumesnil and you'll find stairs climbing up to the walkway.